 Geld wat stom is, maak reg wat krom is. – Afrikaans saying.

-Rough translation: Money that’s mute, straightens what’s crooked.
+Rough translation: Money that’s mute, makes right what’s blight.

 I did not even mention ex-New York mayor Mike Bloomberg in the Iowa and New Hampshire Democratic primaries.
 He was not on the ballot there, and is still a shadow/ dark horse candidate for President.